MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/com-ptr.md

 A raw pointer to a target whose lifetime should be managed by the **com_ptr** object.

 ## com_ptr::copy_to function
-Copies to another pointer.
+Copies to another pointer from the **com_ptr** object.
 Increments the reference count on any currently referenced interface or object, and copies that interface or object's memory address into the parameter.
 This function lets you hand out a reference to the same interface without calling [QueryInterface](https://msdn.microsoft.com/library/windows/desktop/ms682521).

 ### Syntax
 ```cppwinrt